llorllale/llorllale.github.io/_posts/2023-03-07-k8s-cluster-network.md

 ```

 The host isn't reachable from the namespaces yet. _We haven't configured an IP route[^2] to forward packets destined to
-`172.18.0.2`._ Let's set up a default route via the bridge in both namespaces and test:
+`eth0` in neither host._ Let's set up a default route via the bridge in both namespaces and test:

 ```shell
 # on client host